ataugurcuklu/FileServer/README.md

 # FileServer

-A simple file server for serving files from a directory.
+A simple HTTP file server for serving files from a directory.
 Server is written with Bun and Hono.
 The frontend is written in React with TypeScript using Vite.